ycpcs/cs482-spring2022-RT/index.md

 * **Mar 23* &mdash; Milestone 3 presentation/demo on Wednesday, 4-13-22, during normal class time.

-* **Mar 2** &mdash; [Midterm Self/Peer Evaluations](./assign/PeerEval-RadioTelescope-Sp22-midterm.pdf) are due Friday, 3-25-22, by Noon in PDF form via email to your instructors.

-* **Mar 2** &mdash; Milestone 2 presentation/demo on Wednesday, 3-23-22, during normal class time.

 -->

+* **Mar 15** &mdash; [Midterm Self/Peer Evaluations](./assign/PeerEval-RadioTelescope-Sp22-midterm.pdf) are due Friday, 3-25-22, by Noon in PDF form via email to your instructors.

+* **Mar 15** &mdash; Milestone 2 presentation/demo on Wednesday, 3-23-22, during normal class time, in conjunction with the ECE Capstone team.

 * **Jan 28** &mdash; Milestone 1 presentation/demo on Wednesday, 3-2-22, during normal class time, in conjunction with the ECE Capstone team.